dokku/dokku-mongo/README.md

 # official mongo image
 export MONGO_IMAGE="mongo"
 export MONGO_IMAGE_VERSION="3.0.5"

+# you can also specify custom environment
+# variables to start the mongo service
+# in semi-colon separated forma
+export MONGO_CUSTOM_ENV="USER=alpha;HOST=beta"

+# create a mongo service
 dokku mongo:create lolipop

 # by default we use the wiredTiger storage solution